Nitsan448/WorkoutPlanner/README.md

 AWS amplify (frontend), elastic beanstalk (backend), RDS (MySQL database) and S3 buckets (For saving uploaded images).

+I previously used AWS's free tier to deploy the website for free for the one year.
+I have decided to take it down after that year due to the costs being too high.

 ## Features

 * User system, each user has his own workouts and exercises.